msraghavganesh/Automatic_Review_Analyzer/README.md

 ---

 If you want one last upgrade: 👉 Add “supporting X projects” or “across X regions” in 1 bullet — that makes it even stronger for USCIS.

+Here’s a tight, one-paragraph executive summary — sharp, high-impact, and L1B-focused:

+---

+Technology Engineer with specialized expertise in ExxonMobil’s proprietary cost estimation systems, project controls methodologies, and capital project governance frameworks within the Global Projects organization.
+Proven experience in developing and applying enterprise-scale estimation and analytics platforms that embed ExxonMobil-specific cost structures, benchmarking systems, and stage-gate processes to support multi-billion-dollar upstream, offshore, and downstream investments.
+Possesses in-depth knowledge of internal tools and data systems (IT Plus, SAP-based platforms, IBT, HERA, CDMS), enabling delivery of decision-quality cost and schedule insights.
+This expertise is developed through hands-on experience with ExxonMobil’s proprietary systems and is not readily transferable outside the organization.

+---

+If you want it even tighter (3–4 lines), I can compress it further without losing impact.